cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 ### 4.5.
 Historical Weather Data
 The agent will attempt to retrieve historical weather data for the location of the building in the request received, to use as input to CEA.
 Then, the agent will create a EPW file based on the retrieved historical data, which will be passed to CEA as the weather input.
 The historical weather data need to be at least 1 year duration in hourly format for CEA to run successfully.
 In the event where the retrieved historical weather data do not satisfy the aforementioned requirement by CEA or where the agent fails to retrieve historical weather data, the agent will run CEA with the default EPW file defined by CEA's own database as the weather input.

-WARNING: Please note that the CEA Agent assumes that the historical weather data is stored in the stack Blazegraph and PostgreSQL database.
+WARNING: Please note that the CEA Agent, by default, assumes that the historical weather data is stored in the Blazegraph and PostgreSQL of the same stack as this agent.

 ## 5. Information Retrieved from PostGIS
 ### 5.1.
 Terrain Data
 The agent will attempt to retrieve terrain data from the stack PostGIS.
 The queried area for the terrain data will have the building received in the request at the center.
-The queried area will cover the center building and its surrounding buildings that were retrieved in the surroundings query.
+The queried area will cover the target buildings in the `iri` request parameter and its surrounding buildings that were retrieved in the surroundings query.

 [CEAAgentConfig.properties]: ./cea-agent/src/main/resources/CEAAgentConfig.properties
 [cea-agent.json]: ./stack-manager-input-config/cea-agent.json